 Baylor undergraduates should apply to the MAcc or MTax program in the third semester in which they are enrolled in their undergraduate accounting major courses.
 Admission is not guaranteed but is based on overall GPA, and accounting core GPA.
 The GMAT is not required for applicants who majored in accounting at Baylor.

-Note: Baylor students should plan ahead if you are interested in pursuing a joint program.
-Contact Tim Thomasson at Tim_Thomasson@baylor.edu for more information about the BBA/MAcc or BBA/MTax programs.
+Note: Baylor undergraduate students should plan ahead if you are interested in pursuing a joint graduate degree program.
+Contact Dr. Carie Ford at Carie_Ford@baylor.edu for more information about the BBA/MAcc or BBA/MTax programs.

 Once you decide to apply, determine which term of entry you want to start graduate classes.
-Select the appropriate application by term of entry:
+Select the appropriate application by:

 Applicants with GPAs above 3.0 overall and in accounting, plus an acceptable GMAT score will be considered for admission.
 The GMAT is not required for applicants who majored in accounting at Baylor.
 The GMAT is required for all other applicants.